 Broken branches are common in fruit trees.
 This can be caused by heavy fruit loads in the summer or heavy snow loads in the winter.
 Wind, animals, and clumsy gardeners can also contribute to broken branches.
-Proper pruning techniques will help prevent branch failure.
+Proper pruning techniques like those found in our free 9 Lesson Fruit Tree Pruning Course, will help prevent branch failure.
 Consider the following pruning techniques to minimize broken branches.

 Choose branches with a strong crotch.
 This means that the branch is at a 45-90 degree angle from the trunk.
 Although it may seem counter intuitive, branches that are less acute to the trunk are stronger and can support heavier loads.
 Follow this link for more information on strong branch angles.

 Have you propped up branches to support them under a heavy fruit load?
 If your tree is pruned correctly, this practice will not be necessary.
 When pruning, avoid removing the spurs that are located on good strong branches.
 Old growth spurs should be your primary fruit producing branches.
 These spurs will only be successful if they are not shaded out by the rest of the canopy, so thinning your canopy and opening the center of your tree by removing the leader will help light to penetrate the canopy to the older, more productive parts of your tree.

 Cut back or remove weak, spindly branches and water sprouts that are unable to support heavy loads.
 Imagine each branch loaded with fruit when you are pruning your trees, and ask yourself, "Will this branch be strong enough to support clusters of mature fruit?"
 Also, ask yourself, "Which way will this branch bend under a heavy load?"
 The purpose of asking these questions is to determine how far back you will need to prune each branch so that it will be able support the weight of fully ripened fruit.